-Cash and cash equivalents and term deposits are invested with New Zealand Banks i.e. ANZ Bank New Zealand Limited having a credit rating of AA- of Standard & Poor's, A+ of Fitch and A1 of Moody's, Bank of India (New Zealand) Limited having a credit rating of BB+ of Standard and Poor's and Bank of Baroda having a credit rating of BBB- of Fitch.
+Cash and cash equivalents and term deposits are invested with New Zealand Banks i.e. ANZ Bank New Zealand Limited having a credit rating of AA- of Standard & Poor's, A+ of Fitch and A1 of Moody's, Bank of India (New Zealand) Limited having a credit rating of BBB- of Fitch and Bank of Baroda having a credit rating of BBB- of Fitch.
 Insurance receivables are not rated.